Wadi Kubbaniya: Skeleton

 A Middle Paleolithic individual was also found entombed within a burial.
 The remains included part of a skull, lower jaw, the first three cervical vertebrae (fused), the rest of the vertebrae, pelvis, and assorted fragments from the upper and lower limb.
 This individual was buried face down and they found a chert and chalcedony bladelet around the lumbar vertebra.
-These blades were located near where there is observed breakage of the right ulna and left humerus; possible evidence that these blades were the cause of death.
-However, this is speculation, and these blades may have simply been buried with this individual.
-Age and sex estimation were performed on this individual.
-From this, the data points to a young man, possibly 20–25 years old.
+Blades were located near where there is observed breakage of the right ulna and left humerus; speculative evidence that they were involved in cause of death.
+However, the blades may have simply been buried with the corpse.
+Age and sex estimation were performed on the remains, leading to data describing the individual as a young man, possibly 20–25 years old.
 Biological sex is surmised through the skeleton having a valgus angle within the male range, broader shoulders compared to hips, a narrow pelvic brim, large femoral and humeral heads, evidence for more muscle mass, and a more prominent brow ridge.
 The age estimation is based on complete tooth eruptions, a closed coronal suture, and complete epiphyseal closure except in the medial heads of clavicles and heads of ribs.
 The hands show evidence of this individual working with more precision rather than participating in work that requires constant heavy lifting (i.e. farmer or smith); proposed skills include net-making (fisher) or blade-making (hunter).